Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

 Just as IoT (Internet of Things) became a buzzword for many years before it started taking off, the same is happening with 5G.
-5G is the next-generation standard for wireless communications.
+If you’re unfamiliar, 5G is the next-generation standard for wireless communications.
 It promises to give wireless devices, especially the mainstream smartphone, lower latency and faster speeds.
 And because such uses as video streaming and IoT in automotive and appliances benefit from a faster backend network, investors will not want to miss out on the 5G revolution.

 The 5G upgrade is being driven by big U.S. telecom firms that are getting ready to test 5G sometime in the middle of this year.
 So as the upgrade cycle unfolds, investors will want to buy network suppliers offering 5G equipment.

 Before hopping on the 5G investment play, be wary on one outlier: Huawei.
 The U.S., along with other G7 countries, are blocking the company from selling telecom equipment.
 If this happens, other networking suppliers will win more business deals.
 But if Huawei somehow appeases the U.S. and is allowed to sell its 5G equipment, then that may raise the competitive pressures for all players in this space.

 With all of that in mind, here are five of the best 5G stocks to invest in now.

 Cisco Systems (CSCO)

 Cisco Systems (NASDAQ:CSCO) may offset its slowing Security business if it wins 5G networking supply deals.
 It sells connections and network that protect connections worldwide.
 Cisco 5G Power x is a cloud-to-client approach to 5G.
 The solution delivers an open, hyper-programmable architecture (according to the information posted on its website).
 Any combination of cellular, Wi-Fi and IP access is supported.